 Westerners face a unique set of obstacles when walking the path of meditation.
 Our fast‐paced, high‐pressure lifestyle carries over into the way we approach meditation practice, and we often have difficulty achieving genuine relaxation of body and mind.
 Deep, sustained relaxation is not only the basis for mental and physical health and well-being, but the foundation for spiritual awakening.

-Participants will learn the most effective methods to develop authentic calm, clarity, and wisdom; and to achieve deep, sustained states of relaxation.
-The course materials have been concisely and practically adapted from the meditation techniques of the most profound ancient Buddhist traditions, as well as modern secular evidenced-based approaches.
+Our approach equips students and clients with the skills, resources and tools required to develop authentic calm, clarity, and wisdom, and to achieve deep, sustained states of relaxation.
+Our approach has been adapted from the profound techniques of the Eastern spiritual traditions, as well as modern secular evidenced-based approaches.

-Now that we’ve practiced relaxing and connecting with our bodies and energy, we learn calm abiding meditation to cultivate relaxed focus.
-We work with various objects of attention to free ourselves from the disturbances of thoughts and reach a state of calm.
+Now that we’ve learned to relax and connect with our bodies and energy, we practice calm abiding meditation to cultivate relaxed focus.
+We work with various objects of meditation to free ourselves from the distraction of thoughts and reach a state of calm.

 We begin to view our internal and external worlds more widely, creating a foundation for the experience of unbiased compassion.
 Instead of grasping at the duality of self and other, we cultivate boundless equanimity which leads to an experience of wide-open, spacious mind.